5 of the world's most expensive dog breeds

 Continue Reading Below

+The new champion, a jovial 5-year-old, outshined seven other finalists including a pug named Biggie and regal borzoi named Lucy, with his powder-puff fur and striking strut.

-The 142nd Westminster Kennel Club Dog Show is expected to shed a spotlight on nearly 3,000 well-bred and groomed canines from around the country.
+Nearly 3,000 well-bred and groomed canines from around the country compete for the prestigious title.

-While the cost of getting and taking care of a dog is already quite expensive, there are certain breeds that are more high-priced.
+While the cost of getting your pup into the show is already quite expensive, there are certain breeds that are more high-priced than others.

 Here are the five most expensive dog breeds, according to GoBankingRates.com.